atkinssamuel/TensorflowMNISTClassification/README.md

 ## Tensorflow MNIST Classification
 This repository includes a Tensorflow 1.14.0 MLP applied to the standard MNIST dataset.
 There are two types of models that were implemented in this repository, a fully-connected model and a convolutional model followed by a fully-connected model.
 Given that the MNIST dataset is an image classification dataset, we expect the convolutional model to produce stronger results.
 Convolutional layers are able to recognize the spatial locality of image features.
 Also, these layers are able to take advantage of weight sharing through the use of lightweight kernel objects.

+Unfortunately, due to computational limitations, my device does not support deep feature maps.
+Therefore, it is likely that the testing accuracy produced by the convolutional network is similar to the fully-connected network.

 ## Fully-Connected Model
 This model has 3 dense layers.
 The first two layers are followed by sigmoid activation functions.
 The final layer uses softmax activation.
 The cost function used for this network is cross-entropy loss.
 The code snippet, below, details the size of each of the dense layers: